Grants

 Grants are financial aid funds that do not need to be repaid.

-How much grant funding you will be awarded depends entirely on your and your family’s demonstrated financial need, as determined by the College after reviewing your FAFSA, your CSS Profile and other financial information.
+How much grant funding you will be awarded depends on your and your family’s demonstrated financial need, as determined by the College after reviewing your FAFSA, your CSS Profile and other financial information.

 Scripps College Grant

 Scripps College offers its own grant funds to supplement awards given by the federal and state governments.
-Scripps College Grants may be used to pay for your tuition and fees as well as for your room and board, books and supplies, and other related educational expenses.

 Eligibility